 Fever has so many possible sources that the diagnosis sometimes poses problems for medics.
 Babesiosis is one of the more uncommon of these causes, but it might happen.
 The fact that this symptom does not immediately appear also makes it harder to find the connection immediately.
 Medical records show that someone who gets this infection might develop a fever after a week or so passes, yet in other cases, the fever only starts a month later.
 It might even develop several months later, or even longer than this is a few cases.

-Nausea is another of those very common symptoms of an illness that it might be hard to trace to a specific cause.
+Nausea is another of those very common symptoms of an illness that might be hard to trace to a specific cause.
 The chances that someone becomes sick due to a bite of a tic are also low.
-However, the possibility exists so doctors might investigate further if the patient suspects they got a tick bite, or if they cannot find any other feasible causes of their nausea.
+However, the possibility exists, so doctors might investigate further if the patient suspects they got a tick bite or if they cannot find any other feasible causes of their nausea.
 The delay between the bite and this symptom's appearance means that the link might not be immediately recognized.

 Sometimes patients infected with babesiosis complain that they feel drained of energy.
 Even after a good night's sleep, this fatigue still affects them.
-The rarity of this disease and the existence of a delayed effect between the bite and symptom's appearance make an instant diagnosis infrequent.
+The rarity of this disease and the existence of a delayed effect between the bite and the symptom's appearance make an instant diagnosis infrequent.
 The chances that the fatigue comes from a much more common cause are so much higher.
 Normally the babesiosis diagnosis only emerges through an analysis of the patient's blood test results that finds parasites in the red blood cells.

 This is one of the most serious babesiosis symptoms, but thankfully the chances of someone developing it are very low.
 Hemolytic anemia develops when the infection destroys red blood cells.
 The condition may continue for a few days, or it may last over a number of months.
 In its most severe form, the patient might suffer from blood clots and variations in blood pressure levels.
 On occasion, organ failure occurs.
 In a few cases, the infected patient dies.
 The threat to life is greatest for those with weak immune systems.